-The operating environment for a clinic management system can vary depending on the specific software and hardware requirements of the system.
+The operating environment for a Hospital Management System can vary depending on the specific software and hardware requirements of the system.

 Hardware:

-Processor: The desktop computer should have a modern processor that meets the minimum system requirements of the clinic management system.
+Processor: The desktop computer should have a modern processor that meets the minimum system requirements of the Hospital Management System.

 i3 Processor minimum.

-RAM: The desktop computer should have sufficient RAM to run the clinic management system.
+RAM: The desktop computer should have sufficient RAM to run the Hospital Management System.
 The minimum RAM requirement can depend on the specific requirements of the system, but typically ranges from 2GB to 8GB.

-Hard Disk: The desktop computer should have enough hard disk space to install and run the clinic management system.
+Hard Disk: The desktop computer should have enough hard disk space to install and run the Hospital Management System.
 The minimum hard disk requirement can depend on the specific requirements of the system, but typically ranges from 500MB to 2GB.